MirkoC/dontgogo/_posts/2015-11-03-Rokkuto-release-post.md

 ##### Sidekiq

-Sidekiq is easy to setup, reliable processing for Ruby.
+Sidekiq is easy to setup, reliable background processing for Ruby.
 I use sidekiq for my mailer jobs.
 I don't want to wait for all mails to be sent before server is ready to render json.
 If you haven't already, you must check out sidekiq.